YauhenKavalchuk/YauhenKavalchuk/README.md

 ## I'm a Developer, Teacher and Mentor!

 - 📍 I’m From Belarus (Minsk)
-- 💻 6+ Years Experience in Front-end Development
+- 💻 7+ Years Experience in Front-end Development
 - 👨‍💻 Front-end Enthusiast & Volunteer
 - 📚 Mentor & Lecturer in Rolling Scopes School
+- 🎙YouTube Lecturer

 ### 🤝 Connect with me: